-- (2) Ensure that all tiers of subcontractors, as well as all trucking firms, submit their weekly certified payrolls electronically through CRCS.
+- (2) Ensure that all tiers of subcontractors, including all trucking firms, submit their weekly certified payrolls electronically through CRCS.
 These payrolls are due within seven calendar days following the close of the payroll period.
 Every firm providing physical labor towards completing the project is a subcontractor under this special provision. - (3) Upon receipt of contract execution, promptly make all affected firms aware of the requirements under this special provision and arrange for them to receive CRCS training as they are about to begin payrolls.
 The department will provide training either in a classroom setting at one of our regional offices or by telephone.
 Contact Paul Ndon at (414) 438-4584 to schedule the training. - (4) The department will reject all paper submittals of forms DT-1816 and DT-1929 for information required under this special provision.
-All costs for conforming to this special provision are incidental to the contract. - (5) Firms wishing to export payroll data from their computer system into CRCS should have their payroll coordinator contact Paul Ndon.
+All costs for conforming to this special provision are incidental to the contract. - (5) Firms wishing to export payroll data from their computer system into CRCS should have their payroll coordinator contact Paul Ndon at paul.ndon@dot.wi.gov.
 Not every contractor's payroll system is capable of producing export files.
-For details, see pages 17-22 of the CRCS System Background Information manual available online on the Labor, Wages, and EEO Information page at:
+For details, see Section 4.8 CPR Auto Submit (Data Mapping) on pages 49-50; 66-71 of the CRCS Payroll Manual at: